MejorAbierta/ARTSPlugin/README.md

 > ⚠️ **Security Notice**
 >
 > Access to reports and API endpoints requires an appropriate token or specific user privileges.
 The plugin currently uses a hardcoded token stored within the plugin directory.
 Ensure this token is handled securely to prevent unauthorized access.
+To configure, rename `TEMPLATE.env` to `.env` and add your token.

 ### **Reports Configuration**

-Each report accepts a `config` section to define its security level, output format, and template.
+Each report accepts a `config` header section to define its security level, output format, and template.
 The `data` section specifies a list of operations to execute, parameters, and fields to return.

 **Example Reports:**

 - A clone of the [FECYT plugin](https://github.com/MejorAbierta/fecytReportsPlugin): produces results similar to the FECYT plugin using DAO calls ([see config here](https://github.com/MejorAbierta/ARTSPlugin/blob/main/configs/sellofecythtml.yaml)).
 - A general **transparency report**: provides editorial status and metrics through DAO calls and optional SQL execution ([see config here](https://github.com/MejorAbierta/ARTSPlugin/blob/main/configs/transparencia_html.yaml)).

----

-## **System Requirements**

-- OJS **3.4** (later versions may work but are not fully tested).
-- Compressed plugin archive in **.tar.gz** format.

 ---